ZeissIQS/zeiss-inspect-addon-api/doc/howtos/scripted_elements/scripted_checks.md

 ```
 ## Introduction

-Scripted checks are a specialization of scripted elements to realize customized inspections in the GOM Software.
+Scripted checks are a specialization of scripted elements to realize customized inspections in the ZEISS Software.
 Use checks if you want to display the deviation of certain properties of *existing* elements.

 ## Writing a scripted check